VisheshThakral/Calculator/README.md

 # 🧮 Vue 3 Calculator with Firebase Audit Logs

-A lightweight calculator built with Vue 3 and styled using Tailwind CSS.
+A lightweight calculator built with **Vue 3** and styled using **Tailwind CSS**.
-The app supports basic arithmetic operations and records each user action in Firebase Realtime Database as an audit log.
-Logs can be fetched and viewed directly from the interface.
+The application supports basic arithmetic operations and records each user action in **Firebase Realtime Database** as an audit log.
+You can also fetch and view these logs from the interface.

 ---

 ## 🚀 Features

-- Basic operations: addition, subtraction, multiplication, division
+- Basic arithmetic: add, subtract, multiply, divide
-- Prevents invalid inputs (e.g., entering multiple operators in a row)
+- Prevents invalid inputs (e.g., consecutive operators)
-- Automatically copies the final result to the clipboard
+- Automatically copies the calculated result to the clipboard
-- Logs all calculator actions to Firebase (numbers, operators, reset, result)
+- Logs all calculator actions to Firebase:
+  - number inputs
+  - operator usage
+  - reset action
+  - result calculation
-- Option to fetch and view audit logs
+- Fetch and view audit logs on demand
-- Keyboard support:
+- Keyboard shortcuts:
-- Enter → calculate
+  - **Enter** → calculate
-- Backspace → reset
+  - **Backspace** → reset

 ---

 ## 🛠️ Tech Stack

-- Vue 3
+- **Vue 3**
-- [Tailwind CSS
+- **Tailwind CSS**
-- Firebase Realtime Database
+- **Firebase Realtime Database**
-- Bun(package manager)
+- **Bun** (package manager)
-- Vite (build tool)
+- **Vite** (build tool)

 ---